 In the address bar, I paste the address of Google’s finance web page: https://www.google.com/finance.
 Then I click on the Go button, placed right after the address bar.

 The same web page comes in the query dialog box.
 Now spot the yellow arrows near the query box.

 Move your mouse pointer over the yellow arrows.
-You see a zone is highlighted with blue border and the yellow arrow becomes green.I have chosen World Markets data, Currency Data, and Sector Summary.
+You see a zone is highlighted with a blue border and the yellow arrow becomes green.I have chosen World Markets data, Currency Data, and Sector Summary.

 Now I click on the Import button.
 Import Data dialog box appears.
-It asks me the location.
+It asks me about the location.
 Currently, I am planning to save it in cell A1, you can save it anywhere and everywhere.

 You might see a cryptic message or two when you hit OK.
 Relax those aren’t aliens trying to contact you, just your worksheet is populating data.